 DSNY ordered two experimental hybrid-hydraulic diesel trucks and three experimental hybrid-electric diesel trucks from Crane Carrier Corporation in 2008, which were put into service in October 2009 and June 2010, respectively (see photo on cover and Appendix 3).
 This initiative was sponsored by the New York State Energy Research and Development Authority and the Hybrid Truck Users Forum.
 The hybrid-hydraulic diesel trucks are made with technology from Bosch Rexroth, called the Hydrostatic Regenerative Braking (HRB) System.
 These are the first such trucks in North America; they have also been tested in Germany.
-These two different hybrid technologies have the potential to reduce fuel use and related emissions by capturing and reusing energy that is otherwise wasted during the frequent braking of collection vehicles.
+These two different hybrid technologies have the potential to reduce fuel use and related emissions as by capturing and reusing energy that is otherwise wasted during the frequent braking of collection vehicles.
 As noted above, DSNY also put into service one hybrid-hydraulic CNG collection truck in October 2010.
 Upon completion of pilot testing, in December 2010 DSNY returned a fourth hybrid-electric diesel truck to the manufacturer, Mack Trucks.

-Thus far, the hybrid-hydraulic diesel collection trucks have outperformed the hybridelectric diesel collection trucks, with less downtime.
-DSNY's testing of this first generation hybrid-hydraulic technology indicated a fuel savings of approximately 10% and a savings in brake replacement frequency and associated labor.
-DSNY mechanics are already familiar with servicing hydraulic technology from standard rear-loading collection trucks that have hydraulic compaction systems, which helps minimize retraining needed for the new technology. trucks were also found to result in less braking "squeal" noise than from conventional diesel collection trucks.
+Thus far, the hybrid-hydraulic diesel collection trucks have outperformed the hybrid-electric diesel collection trucks, with less downtime.
+DSNY's testing of this first generation hybrid-hydraulic technology indicated a fuel savings of approximately 12% and a savings in brake replacement frequency and associated labor.
+DSNY mechanics are already familiar with servicing hydraulic technology from standard rear-loading collection trucks that have hydraulic compaction systems, which helps minimize retraining needed for the new technology.
+The trucks were also found to result in less braking "squeal" noise than from conventional diesel collection trucks.
 Following successful testing in 10 European cities and New York City, the manufacturer put the hybrid-hydraulic technology into mass production in October 2010.
-As a result, the incremental cost of hybrid-hydraulic technology has dropped to \$48,000 when applied to a diesel truck, compared to \$32,000 for CNG trucks.
-Accordingly, DSNY ordered 10 more next-generation Bosch Rexroth hybrid-hydraulic trucks in FY2011 which were delivered in July 2012, and plans to purchase 31 more in FY2013.
-DSNY applied for and obtained federal Congestion Mitigation and Air Quality grant funds for 80% of the cost of these new purchases.
+As a result, the cost of hybrid-hydraulic technology has dropped significantly and when applied to a diesel truck it is now competitive with CNG trucks.
+Accordingly, DSNY has ordered 10 more next-generation Bosch Rexroth hybrid-hydraulic trucks in FY2011 with delivery expected by the end of December 2011, and plans to purchase at least 15 more in FY2012.
 It is hoped that fuel and emissions savings with the newest model will be even greater than with the first generation technology, and may approach 20 to 25%.